helloSystem/docs/user/troubleshooting.md

 ### `login:` prompt, no desktop environment

+* Please make sure that your computer has at least 4GB of RAM. helloSystem currently needs at least this amount to be started in Live mode.
-Some graphics hardware is not yet, or not easily, usable with helloSystem.
+* The graphics hardware in your computer may not yet, or not yet easily, be usable with helloSystem.
 Try with a different computer, or seek help.

 ## Other issues

 Use the *Search or jump to…* field at the head of the main [https://github.com/helloSystem/](https://github.com/helloSystem/) page – above the helloSystem logo.
 This special page allows an organisation-wide search, across all helloSystem repositories.
 Click in the field, then begin typing.

 If your issue is not already reported, you can create a new one.

-Frequently updated areas include [ISO issues](https://github.com/helloSystem/ISO/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc).

 ## Getting help